isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Over Orchard.md

 Located in the vicinity of Orchard Road Market, Koek Road and Koek Lane were home to many hawkers and the site of many mouth-watering memories for people who remember this street food haunt.
 Pakirisamy Rajagopal fondly recollects the variety of food available there in the 1950s:

-So the favourite joint that I used to go to is Koek Road where you have your <i>kolo mee</i>, your <i>char kway teow</i>, your <i>mee goreng</i>, your soup <i>kambing</i>, name whatever you want.
+“So the favourite joint that I used to go to is Koek Road where you have your <i>kolo mee</i>, your <i>char kway teow</i>, your <i>mee goreng</i>, your soup <i>kambing</i>, name whatever you want.
 The roadside stalls will open up after 6pm.
 Whereas the coffeeshop stalls are open from morning to nighttime...

-And in the same stretch of the old dirty looking coffee shop, there was a dirty little monsoon drain with a platform over it, 30 huge rats running around.
+“And in the same stretch of the old dirty looking coffee shop, there was a dirty little monsoon drain with a platform over it, 30 huge rats running around.
 The Teck Kee Pau, which is now in Bukit Timah Road, originated from there...

-The <i>kway teow</i> man, the <i>hokkien mee</i> chap, [wore] just a singlet.
+“The <i>kway teow</i> man, the <i>hokkien mee</i> chap, [wore] just a singlet.
 [He] would be having a little towel... – I remember the white towel...[with] the name Good Morning – he would have it round his neck; he would sit down and fry the <i>hokkien mee</i>.
-His was the best <i>hokkien mee</i> of the whole of Singapore at that time.[^24]
+His was the best <i>hokkien mee</i> of the whole of Singapore at that time”.[^24]

 As early as 1933, Municipal Commissioners had prohibited itinerant hawkers from overcrowding Koek Road and Koek Lane.[^25] However, patrons were spoilt for choice and often unconcerned with the finer points of hawker licensing and other legal details, despite the occasional complaint of road obstruction.[^26] That compromise lasted till the mid-1970s when the Koek Road and Koek Lane hawkers, itinerant or otherwise, were relocated, some to the new Cuppage Centre.[^27]